aya49/flowGraph_experiments/notes.md

   - e.g. 1.2 = incorrect 20% more often (1.2 times as often) if the association between X and Y was purely random chance
 - maximal: no children are >frequent
 - closed: all children have smaller count than it

+to-do

+plot: use -log p value for size
+Color for increase/decrese

+Instead of overlap: number of standard deviations of control between means

+control: choose a random count for everything in the last row
+Positive: increase on last layer count

+Positive: abc random, def not random thresholds

+Decrease size of lattice